scottalmond/EscapeRoom/README.md

 # Overview

-This project contains four interactive puzzles which form a portion of an [Wikipedia: Escape Room](https://en.wikipedia.org/wiki/Escape_room).
+This project contains four interactive puzzles which form a portion of an [Escape Room](https://en.wikipedia.org/wiki/Escape_room).
 Puzzles are written in Python3 and run on two Raspberry Pi 3's.

 TODO: video of deployed build